-Several coal mines on privately owned parcels have reached their life expectancy and are transitioning towards obtaining bond release.
+Several coalmines on privately owned parcels have reached their life expectancy and are transitioning towards obtaining bond release.
 Some of these acreages are being sold to developers interested in rural residential development.
-This major change in land use for the area is starting to have a significant impact on both mule deer and elk habitat, particularly winter range in these units.
+Other coalmines will be shutting down within the next decade and are transitioning to wind and solar developments.
+This major change in land use for the area will have significant impacts on both mule deer and elk habitat, particularly winter range in these units.

 Hunting, including big game, waterfowl and small game, is a principal business in this priority area.
-Hunting directly contributes over \$50 million annually to the economy activity of Moffat, Routt, Rio Blanco and Garfield counties (2017 estimates).11 Hunters can pursue elk, deer, pronghorn, bear, mountain lion, rabbits, waterfowl and three species of grouse in the priority area.
+Hunting directly contributes over \$50 million annually to the economy activity of Moffat, Routt, Rio Blanco and Garfield counties (2017 estimates).13 Hunters can pursue elk, deer, pronghorn, bear, mountain lion, rabbits, waterfowl and three species of grouse in the priority area.